MRsources/MRzero-Core/documentation/api/simulation/pdg_sim.md

 (main_pass)=
 ## Main-Pass

 Takes the {class}`Sequence`, the {class}`SimData` and the {class} `Graph` produced by both in the [pre-pass](pre_pass) in order to calculate the measured ADC signal.
 Because of the work done by the [pre-pass](pre_pass), only the minimal work needed in order to achieve the desired precision is executed.
-This precision can be tuned by the {attr}`min_signal` and {attr}`min_weight` thresholds.
+This precision can be tuned by the {attr}`min_signal` and {attr}`min_latent_signal` thresholds.
 Higher values lead to less states being simulated, which improves speed and reduces accuracy.
 A value of 1 will mean that 2 states will be simulated (z0 and one +), resulting in the FID signal.
 A value of 0 means that everything will be simulated that somehow contributes to the signal.

 :::{note}
 The thresholds should be renamed to emitted signal and latent signal.